sepiariver/cssSweet/README.MD

 As of version 4.1, you can also enable the custom `ClientConfig_ConfigChange` event, if you have the ClientConfig Extra installed.

+As of version 5.1, an un-tested—and at this time unsupported—feature exists whereby you can enable the `OnDocFormSave` event, at which point saving a Resource with `contentType = text/css` will trigger the Plugin to execute.
+You still need to configure a Chunk where you include the content of the css Resources via a Snippet of some kind.

 ### "Dev" Mode
 As of version 4, the dedicated "dev mode" properties have been removed, and the `dev_mode` Plugin property is a textfield rather than boolean.
 By entering a (string) namespace, the plugin will use the properties prefixed with `{$namespace}_`, allowing you to process a different set of Chunks, output to a different file, or override any Plugin property.